rahafoundation/raha-mobile-app/README.md

 ### ...on an iPhone emulator:

-Run `yarn start:ios` without an iPhone plugged into your computer, and it an iPhone emulator running the code should start.
+Run `yarn start:ios`, and it an iPhone emulator running the code should start.

 ### ... on physical devices: